xenify-io/litepaper/README.md

 ## ◽️ Potential Expansion Chains

 Xenify is getting ready to go big, sizing up a bunch of blockchains for its next big move.
-How are we going to decide which one to choose?
-It's simple - airdrop participation.
-Our strategy is to collect at least $10,000 in native tokens from any chain before we start the deployment process.
 The list of chains we're checking out right now is quite a mixed bag, from heavyweights like Ethereum, Polygon, and Arbitrum to the new kids on the blockchain like zkEVM and zkSync, there's no shortage of options.
 The full list includes:

 - KCC
 - Celo